-Anxiety (a) is a diagnosis of exclusion and would not explain the objective arm weakness.
+Myasthenia gravis (a) commonly presents with muscle weakness that is exacerbated by activity, sleeplessness or alcohol intake and is relieved by rest.
+The most frequent initial symptoms include ptosis, diplopia, and blurred vision.
 Vertebrobasilar insufficiency (c) presents with cerebellar and brainstem symptoms, such as vertigo, dysphagia, and diplopia, none of which are present in this patient.
 Encephalitis (d) is an infection of brain parenchyma and presents with altered mental status that may be associated with focal neurologic deficits.
 Patients might present with behavioral and personality changes, seizures, headache, photophobia, and generalized symptoms of fever, nausea, and vomiting.
-Varicella Zoster (e), also known as shingles, is an infection caused by reactivation of latent Varicella virus.
-It typically occurs in a unilateral dermatomal distribution.
-The characteristic vesicular rash is often preceded by intense pain, burning, or itching sensation in the affected dermatomes.
+Guillain-Barré syndrome (e) is the most common polyneuropathy.
+It is described as an ascending paralysis that is often preceded by a viral syndrome.
+Classically it is associated with the loss of deep tendon reflexes.

-315. The answer is e.
+353. The answer is e.
 (Rosen, pp 2553-2554.)
-Demyelinating MS lesions are often well demonstrated on MRI but cannot be visualized on CT scan.
+Demyelinating MS lesions are often well demonstrated on MRI but cannot be visualized on (d) CT scan.